mgufrone/forex-app/README.md

 |-- shared
 ```

-Delivery packages will contains of how the app will interact to the outside world.
+Delivery packages will contain of how the app will interact to the outside world.
 Be it exposing the data via GRPC, GraphQL or a worker/background job.
-Each delivery will have it's own handler since it has different responsibility.
+Each delivery will have its own handler since it has different responsibility.

 Internal will host domain-specific code and shared code.
 Domain-specific will hold things like entity, repository interface, filterable columns via criteria.